nzoschke/gofaas/docs/why-sam.md

 ```
 > From [template.yml](template.yml)

-Here we've configured Lambda and API gateway in a few lines of YAML.
+Here we've configured Lambda, API gateway, S3 and per-function permissions in a few lines of YAML.

-With SAM we can launch this app locally with the `sam local start-api` command, and we can deploy it with the `sam package` and `sam deploy` command.
+With SAM we can launch this app locally with the `sam local start-api` command and develop our code.
+Then we can deploy it with the `sam package` and `sam deploy` commands.

 Behind the scenes SAM turns this into a CloudFormation template.
-It is demonstrative how complicated this is compared to the SAM template.
+It is demonstrative how complicated this is compared to source the SAM template.

 ```json
 {